-The first crash involved a Tesla 2015 Model S sedan operating in autopilot mode in Williston, Florida on May 7, 2016 when the vehicle failed to detect a tractor-trailer turning in front of it against the bright sky.
-The driver, Tesla enthusiast Joshua Brown, was killed when his vehicle drove under the 18-wheeler after neither Brown nor the vehicle’s autopilot system detected the semi turning in front of the vehicle, and neither applied the brakes.
+The first crash involved a Tesla 2015 Model S sedan operating in autopilot mode in Williston, Florida on May 7, 2016, when the vehicle failed to detect a tractor-trailer turning in front of it against the bright sky.
+The driver, Tesla enthusiast Joshua Brown, was killed when his vehicle drove under the 18-wheeler after neither Brown nor the vehicle’s autopilot system detected the semi-turning in front of the vehicle, and neither applied the brakes.

 The driver of the tractor-trailer contends Brown was distracted watching a Harry Potter movie after he heard the movie playing in the Tesla after the crash.

-Since Brown’s fatal May crash, two more crashes in the last two weeks have occurred involving Tesla vehicles allegedly operating in autopilot mode.
+After Brown’s fatal May crash, two more crashes in two weeks occurred involving Tesla vehicles allegedly operating in autopilot mode.

-A Michigan man and his son-in-law escaped serious injury on the Pennsylvania Turnpike July 1, 2016 after the 2016 Tesla Model X SUV they were riding in struck a guardrail, and hit a concrete embankment, before coming to rest on its roof.
+A Michigan man and his son-in-law escaped serious injury on the Pennsylvania Turnpike on July 1, 2016, after the 2016 Tesla Model X SUV they were riding in struck a guardrail, and hit a concrete embankment, before coming to rest on its roof.
 The driver claims the Tesla autopilot system was in use at the time of the crash but Pennsylvania State Police cited him for careless driving.

-The three crashes come at a time when the NHTSA (National Highway Traffic Safety Administration) is set to release new rules and regulations about test-driving semi-autonomous vehicles on public roadways.
+These three crashes come at a time when the NHTSA (National Highway Traffic Safety Administration) is set to release new rules and regulations about test-driving semi-autonomous vehicles on public roadways.
 NHTSA Administrator Mark Rosekind believes semi-autonomous vehicles need to be “at least twice as safe as human drivers” to significantly reduce the number of accidents and roadway deaths due to human error.
 Automakers counter that this life-saving technology will eliminate human error in 94% of traffic deaths, and are racing to get their version of a self-driving vehicle to market.
-Currently, there are over 70,000 vehicles equipped with autopilot features on roads worldwide.
+Currently, there are over 830,000 Tesla vehicles equipped with autopilot features on roads worldwide.

 This quick succession of crashes involving the autopilot assist system begs the question about the safety of self-driving technology, and whether we are ready for its use in the real world.
 Do you embrace this new technology?
 Do you believe self-driving vehicles will be more or less safe than vehicles operated by human beings?
 Do you expect self-driving vehicles to operate accident-free?
 Do you think people have unrealistic expectations about the safety features and operating capabilities of semi-autonomous vehicles?
 Do you believe operators of these vehicles have more or less responsibility when in autopilot mode?
 Who should be responsible if a crash occurs while the vehicle is operating in autopilot mode: the driver or the automaker?